deduce-dev/dac-man/docs/plugins-docs/from-scratch.md

 ### Implementing specialized change metrics calculations for matrices

-With the specialized `MatrixTxtAdaptor`, we know that the matrix data contained in each source file is a 2D numpy array, accessible through the `.data` attribute of each `DacmanRecord` object.
-This allows us to leverage available tools supporting numpy arrays to implement our calculations very efficiently.
+With the specialized `MatrixTxtAdaptor`, the matrix data contained in each source file, a 2D numpy array, can be accessed through the `.data` attribute of each `DacmanRecord` object.
+This transformation allows us to leverage available tools supporting numpy arrays to implement our calculations very efficiently.

 We factor out all calculations to a separate method of the plug-in, `get_matrix_change_metrics()`, where the arguments are the two Dac-Man Records, and the method returns a dictionary containing the change metrics.

-We also add a `threshold` parameter to the plug-in, used to specify the minimum (absolute) difference that two corresponding values from each matrix should have to be considered "changed".
+We also add a `threshold` parameter to the plug-in, which we use to specify the minimum (absolute) difference that two corresponding values from each matrix should be considered to have "changed".

 ```py
 import numpy